Exocrine System: A Detailed Healthy Overview 2023

 Gland secretion is tightly regulated to ensure the proper amount of hormones.

-Physical Stimuli: Exocrine gland secretion can be influenced by physical stimuli like food, drink, and stress.
-For instance, the presence of food in the stomach encourages the pancreas’ release of digestive enzymes, whereas stress can prevent this release.
+Exocrine gland secretion can be influenced by physical stimuli like food, drink, and stress.
+For instance, the presence of food in the stomach encourages the pancreas.

 Diseases related to exocrine glands: